connexcs/docs/docs/transcription.md

 <img src="/transcription/img/trans1.png" alt="enable" width="900"/>

 3.Navigate to **Global :material-menu-right: Transcription**.
-You will be able to seen the screen as shown below.
+You will be able to see the screen as shown below.

 <img src="/transcription/img/trans2.png"/>